CampusAI/CampusAI.github.io/_papers/Ensemble_Distribution_Distillation/ensemble-distribution-distillation.md

 \log p(\pi_{i, j} \mid x_i, \phi)
 \end{equation}

+{% include annotation.html %}

-**Notice**: Often training output distributions will be very sharp on a corner of the simplex (as in figure 2.a).
+Often training output distributions will be very sharp on a corner of the simplex (as in figure 2.a).
 Nevertheless, the initial parameters of the Dirichlet distribution are closer to the center of the simplex (assume unknown).
 Training with this disparity can be challenging and authors introduce a **temperature annealing schedule**.
 They "heat" or "move" first optimization steps to make the distributions more uncertain and then gradually decrease this temperature.

+{% include end-row.html %}

+{% include start-row.html %}
 ## Results

 ### Artificial Data